-Following the explosive rise of their price and popularity, cryptocurrencies have inevitably come under increased scrutiny from governments and various regulatory bodies.
+Cryptocurrencies have come under increased scrutiny from governments and various regulatory bodies, following the explosive rise of their price and popularity.
 Since then, crypto enthusiasts have paid special attention to how each of the many authorities around the world views digital assets, as changes to a policy can quickly have major positive or negative impacts on the market.

 Given the importance of lawmaking agencies to the crypto space, we’ve compiled an extensive list of some of the entities that play a role in determining blockchain’s future – especially as it relates to those of us in the United States.
 The 11 regulators on our list range from U.S. agencies, such as the SEC and CFTC, to large international organizations like the G20 and the IMF.

 Although not all of these entities actually create the regulations themselves, they nevertheless all have a significant impact on how cryptocurrency is regulated overall through either their rulings, actions, or influence.
 Each of them could play a significant role in shaping the trajectory of digital currencies moving forward.

 Want to see the history of Crypto Regulations from 2012 to 2018, jump down below.

 Role: The Securities and Exchange Commission has been tasked with overseeing the trading of various assets on the market since 1934.
 Having previously focused on stocks and bonds, the SEC recently added cryptocurrencies to its purview.
 Regulating U.S. exchanges is one of the agency’s main objectives.

 Jurisdiction: The SEC’s reach is considerable: the agency has the power to introduce less or more stringent laws regarding cryptocurrencies, take legal action against fraudulent individuals or companies, prevent launches of dubious ICOs and more.